BonganiMlotshwa/TreeAppWeb/README.md

 - Teachers can now set a due date when creating assignments/tasks.
 - The calendar view highlights assignment due dates for both teachers and students.
 - Clicking a highlighted due date in the calendar opens the task details page.
-# TreeAppWeb
-A Modern Platform For Teachers And Students To Manage Assignments, Submissions, Feedback, And More